 GOLD STAR MOTHER’S AND FAMILY DAY

-The observance began during World War I. It was created to recognize and honor those who have lost a son or daughter who served our country in the United States Armed Forces.
+Since World War I, the observance has provided a way to recognize and honor those who have lost a son or daughter who served our country in the United States Armed Forces.

 A gold star symbolizes a family member who died in the line of duty while serving the United States Armed Forces.